This post may contain affiliate links.

 Harvesting leaves for greens, planting more, partly as ground cover, mostly to eat the leaves.
 First flowers on the sweet potato plants – I don’t know if this signifies anything, but they’re pretty, pink and very much like the morning glory flowers to which they are closely related.

 Bought semi- grown plants and seed.
 Both are in.
-Harvesting small leaves from kale for saad throughout August Also sewed seeds of two other varieties of kale.
+Harvesting small leaves from kale for salad throughout August Also sewed seeds of two other varieties of kale.

-Since first sewing rocket seeds in the garden in it’s first year, we’ve never once been short of rocket.
+Since first sewing rocket seeds in the garden in its first year, we’ve never once been short of rocket.
 It just keeps coming as we harvest individual leaves, in large quantities, to add to salad.
-We tend to buy a bulk lettuce from the store and add kale leaves and rocket leaves for flavour.
-We’ve sen rocket at most times of year and it’s always germinated and grown well.
+We used to buy a bulk lettuce from the store and add kale leaves and rocket leaves for flavour.
+Now we grow our own lettuces and it grows well in the cooler months and into August with shade.
+We’ve seen rocket at most times of year and it’s always germinated and grown well.

 We sewed radish seed in August.
 I’ve never liked radish in a salad, but we just learned you can roast them, so let’s give it a go!